 If you would like to know more about this process, please check out the Literary Realm where I will be posting a series on my world-building experiences.

 God / My Family / My Friends / Reading / Writing / Photography / Quotes / Technology / Nature / Travelling / Sunrises / Sunsets / Hugs / People Watching / (Literally) Anything and Everything Disney / Practical Jokes / Space Exploration / Imagination / Dreaming / Daydreaming / The Three Stooges (and basically all slapstick comedy)/ Meeting (and Studying) New People / Becoming the Best Me

 Non-Exhaustive List of Things I Don’t Love:

 So that’s that.
 That’s a little taste of what it’s like to be me.
 Hope you’ve had a wonderful trip!
 Please make sure to remain seated until the browser window comes to a complete stop.
-Watch your step as you disembark, and please remember, no flash photography as it scares the Yeti.
+Watch your step and mind the gap as you disembark, and please remember, no flash photography as it scares the Yeti.
 Had enough?
 Well hold on to your pants, here’s A Little Bit More About Me!